-Notification covers messages used to provide status alerts and this is often implemented by clients subscribing or listening for such "interrupts".
+Notification covers messages used to provide status alerts and this is often implemented by clients subscribing or listening for such 'interrupts'.
 This interaction paradigm underlies event-based programming models.
-The Java Message Service JMS is a well established solution that can operate in point to point (service to service) mode or through a facilitating broker.
-WS-Eventing [34] is a simple point to point standard from Microsoft whereas WSN [35] is a family of specifications proposed by IBM and others, and is a more comprehensive solution supporting brokered as well as point to point solutions.
+The Java Message Service (JMS) is a well-established solution that can operate in point-to-point (service-to-service) mode or through a facilitating broker.
+WS-Eventing [18] is a simple point-to-point standard from Microsoft whereas the WSN notification proposal [17] is a family of specifications proposed by IBM and others that offers a more comprehensive set of services including brokered as well as point-to-point solutions.
 This publish-subscribe area is reasonably well understood and we expect that some reconciliation of these different standards will be achieved relatively soon.
 However, given the present state of flux in this area we propose to omit both at present from WS-I+.
+As of August 2004, IBM and other major companies added their support of WS-Eventing, which seems likely to the core on which brokered specifications will be built.

-3.3 Summary
+3.2.7.
+Summary

 WS-I+ defines a set of Web Service specifications for e-Science Grids that includes WS-I, plus BPEL, WS-RM and WS-Addressing.
-At present, although we acknowledge the need for a notification service, we see no agreement as to a standard, and will therefore look at other mechanisms to provide comparable functionality until agreement is reached.
+At present, in the absence of any agreed notification standard, several existing e-Science projects have developed their own notification service based on the